chisomoranebo/chisomoranebo/README.md

 - 👋 Hi, I’m @chisomoranebo
 - 👀 I’m interested in Data science projects
-- 🌱 I’m currently learning Data science on Msc level
+- 🌱 I’m have an Msc in Data Scinece with distinction from University of Salford UK.
 - 💞️ I’m looking to collaborate on data science related projects
 - 📫 How to reach me, you can send me an email on chisomoranebo@gmail.com